meeg/kTrackerDark/README.md

   Also one needs to modify the MODE_SWITCH.h:
   * KTRACKER_ROOT: change to the location of kTracker
+  * MYSQL_SERVER: address of mysql server (contains geometry schema and/or data)
   * DIMUON_MODE: change to 0 if one wants to save events with less than 2 muons
   * KMAG_ON: change to 0 to turn off kMag
-  * _ENABLE_KF: comment out if one wants to disable Kalman Filter
+  * ENABLE_KF: comment out if one wants to disable Kalman Filter
   * Other variables

-  Go to TrackExtrapolator and make first, then go back to kTracker directory and make.
+  Go to TrackExtrapolator and make first, then go back to KTRACKER_ROOT directory and make.

 2. Executables